Jim O'Brien (basketball, born 1950): Firing controversy

 Ohio State fired O'Brien on June 8, 2004, claiming the coach had admitted to athletic director Andy Geiger that he had provided a $6,000 loan to the mother of one-time recruit Aleksandar Radojević from Serbia after he had signed a national letter of intent in 1999.
-NCAA rules do not allow players to receive financial assistance from outside their family.
+NCAA rules at the time did not allow players to receive financial assistance from outside their family.

 The payment came to light when Kathleen Salyers, a nanny from the Columbus suburb of Gahanna, sued Ohio State boosters Dan and Kim Roslovic.
 Salyers claimed the Roslovics reneged on an agreement to pay her $1,000 per month plus expenses to care for Ohio State forward Boban Savovic.
 Savovic couldn't live with the Roslovics due to their status as Ohio State boosters.
 As part of her deposition, Salyers revealed that O'Brien had made the loan to Radojevic.
 Radojevic couldn't play collegiately because he'd been paid for playing overseas.

 O'Brien claimed Ohio State had improperly fired him and sued the university for $3.5 million in lost wages and benefits.
 O'Brien argued his loan did not violate NCAA bylaws because he knew Radojevic already had lost his amateur status by playing for money overseas.
 At trial, Geiger and NCAA lead investigator Steve Duffin both testified that O'Brien made the loan for humanitarian reasons, not as an inducement to get Radojevic to sign with Ohio State.

 NCAA infractions committee chairman David Swank testified that O'Brien's actions did not violate NCAA rules.

-A judge found Ohio State had breached the contract and awarded O'Brien $2.4 million.
-The award was upheld on appeal to the Ohio Court of Appeals and Ohio Supreme Court.
+On February 15, 2006, Judge Joseph T. Clark of the Ohio Court of Claims ruled that Ohio State had breached O'Brien's contract.
+After the Ohio Supreme Court declined to hear an appeal, Ohio State University paid O'Brien $2.74 million to resolve the case on May 1, 2008.

 On March 10, 2006, the NCAA gave Ohio State three years' probation and ordered it to pay back all tournament money earned from 1999 to 2002 when Boban Savovic was on the Buckeyes' roster.
 In addition, Ohio State was forced to vacate every game it played from 1998–99 to 2001–02, including its 1999 Final Four appearance.
-O'Brien was also subjected to a five-year "show-cause" order.
+O'Brien was also subjected to a five-year "show-cause" order banning him from employment with any NCAA member school.
 In 2007, the NCAA reduced the term of O'Brien's show-cause order to two years.
 It also threw out three violations and part of a fourth due to the enforcement staff's own failure to file NCAA rules and procedures.

 On January 31, 2008, an NCAA appeals committee lifted all restrictions on O'Brien's hiring.

 On May 10, 2011, O'Brien was named head coach at Emerson College.
-After guiding the Lions to a 34-44 record over three seasons, O'Brien announced his retirement.
+After guiding the Lions to a 34–44 record over three seasons, O'Brien announced his retirement.